svigerske/trac-to-github/Github-vs-Gitlab-vs-trac.md

 * We are heavily invested in using Github Actions, having spent a lot of time incorporating them into our [current workflow](https://trac.sagemath.org/wiki/ReleaseTours/sage-9.6#BuildsandchecksofticketbranchesonGitHubActions).
 * While many of the arguments in favor of Github over Trac also apply to Gitlab, the network effect is more pronounced for Github since it is larger.
 * Gitlab has had some site reliability concerns (see this [ycombinator thread](https://news.ycombinator.com/item?id=20995289), which is mostly pro-Gitlab but acknowledges issues).
-* Some Sage developers have [struggled](https://groups.google.com/g/sage-devel/c/ayOL8_bzOfk/m/0G7xIf8sFwAJ) trying to maintain CI setups on Gitlab.
+* Some Sage developers have [struggled](https://groups.google.com/g/sage-devel/c/ayOL8_bzOfk/m/OjSdhEbhFgAJ) trying to set up and maintain mirroring and CI setups on Gitlab.
 * [The vast majority of Sage user packages are being maintained on GitHub.](https://trac.sagemath.org/ticket/31164)
 * Python recently switched from Roundup to Github; the [PEP](https://peps.python.org/pep-0512/) describes their reasoning for choosing Github over Gitlab.